SavvasKia/Online-Delivery-Web-Aplication/README.md

 The customers will be able to  :

-- See tha restaurant menu
+- See the restaurant menu
 - Place orders
 - Confirm Orders

 The restaurant will be able to :

-- See orders in real time and accept them
+- See orders in real-time and accept them
 - Keep a log of all the orders
 - Customize the menu and place discount

 # System Design Documents

-I want to use a new techology so i will use React.js to create a single-page application.
+I want to use new technology so I will use React.js to create a single-page application.
 A web application that interacts with the user by dynamically rewriting the current web page.
 The goal is faster transitions that make the website feel more responsive.

-For back end i will use Node.js
+For the back-end, I will use Node.js

-First step set local simple node.js server and start tutorial React.js Next step build a template to use for the menu to load items from a json file.
+The first step is to set local simple node.js server and start tutorial React.js The next step is to build a template to use for the menu to load items from a json file.

+Seconds step build html template and then integrate them in react with BroswerRouter.
+Responsiveness needs some work, but I will continue with scripting to add the menu from json file and then build the cart.

 # Architectural/System Design Diagrams

-To do ..
+To do...